 3. Stop and restart the web server.

-Launching a deployment of WebSphere Portal using IWD and PureApp will create your portal using a default locale setting of English, however, there are several ways that Portal can present the web page in other locales.
+Launching a deployment of WebSphere Portal using PureApp will create your portal using a default locale setting of English, however, there are several ways that Portal can present the web page in other locales.
 Browser settings can trigger page views in various locales without any change to the default setting.
 For more information on locale detection and on changing the default locale used in Portal, see the Language Support section in the IBM WebSphere Portal Information Center.

 If the IBM Connections Files and Profiles features are in use, you should coordinate any Connections default locale configuration changes, and understand the locale detection mechanims may not be the same across products.
 In addition, the Files and Profiles portal page links are not currently translated, and browser nor profile level locale settings will affect their display.